zachchan105/tmewc/typescript/api-reference/classes/DepositRefund.md

 # Class: DepositRefund

-Component allowing to craft and submit the Bitcoin refund transaction using the given tBTC v2 deposit script.
+Component allowing to craft and submit the Meowcoin refund transaction using the given tMEWC deposit script.

  THIS IS EXPERIMENTAL CODE THAT CAN BE CHANGED OR REMOVED
               IN FUTURE RELEASES.
 IT SHOULD BE USED ONLY FOR INTERNAL